RudranshSolanki/BookReviewAPI/Readme.md

                 }
             - optional in url to get all books with pagination "http://localhost:3000/books?page=2&limit=10"

-        - to get detail of single book use this url "http://localhost:3000/books/:id", with get request and replace ":id" with actual id of book
+        - to get detail of single book use this url "http://localhost:3000/books/:id", with get request and replace **":id"** with actual id of book

             - optional in url to get reviews of book in pagination for url will be like "http://localhost:3000/books/:id?page=1&limit=10" with same get request

-        - add review in book, use url ""http://localhost:3000/books/:id/reviews" with post request
+        - add review in book, use url ""http://localhost:3000/books/:id/reviews" with post request and replace **":id"** with actual book id

             - body will be like
               ```json